Python-Test-Engineer/brighton-web-development-meetup-oct2025/00_promtps.md

 TOOL RESULT: The {expected_tool} tool returned: £{tool_price}

 Based on this tool result, determine your final price (can be the same or adjusted within 10-90 GBP) and provide justification.

+## LLM as Judge

+ "Score as a string between '0' and '3'. "
+"0: No relevance/Not grounded/Irrelevant - The context/answer is completely unrelated or not based on the context. "
+"1: Low relevance/Low groundedness/Somewhat relevant - The context/answer has minimal relevance or grounding. "
+"2: Medium relevance/Medium groundedness/Mostly relevant - The context/answer is somewhat relevant or grounded. "
+"3: High relevance/High groundedness/Fully relevant - The context/answer is highly relevant or grounded."

+"1.
+Step-by-step reasoning explaining how the retrieved context aligns with the user's query. " "2.
+Consider the relevance of the information to the query's intent and the appropriateness of the context in providing a coherent and useful response."